New Mexico EBT Deposit Schedule for 2025

 You are a migrant or seasonal farm-worker household with $100 or less in liquid resources.

-To apply, you only need a photo ID for the person signing the form; other proofs can be turned in later.
-Apply online through the YesNM portal, call ISD Customer Service at 1-800-283-4465, or visit an ISD field office.
-Tell the worker you are “requesting expedited SNAP.”
+You can apply immediately online through the YesNM portal, by calling ISD Customer Service at 1-800-283-4465, or at an ISD field office.
+Be sure to tell the worker you are “requesting expedited SNAP.”

-Use No-Cost USDA Food Boxes
+Use Free USDA Food Boxes

 Track Your EBT Balance and Earn Cashback with Benny

-Download Benny to take control of your budget and get more from your EBT benefits.
+Download Benny to take control of your spend and get more from your EBT benefits.
+It's a simple way to keep an eye on your balance relative to the EBT payment schedule.

 SHARE

-In this guide, you'll learn exactly when to expect your EBT deposits and what to do if they don't show up on time.
+In this guide, you'll learn about the EBT payment schedule and what to do if your benefits don't arrive on time.

 Monthly EBT Deposit Schedule in New Mexico